 Our antibody production services can prepare purified antibody in amounts ranging from milligrams to grams.
 If necessary, cells are adapted to serum-free conditions to eliminate contamination of bovine immunoglobulin from fetal calf serum.
 We believe this method of production is superior to antibody produced from ascites.
 Purified antibody can be prepared to customer specifications, including purification under low-endotoxin conditions, labeling of the antibody with biotin or fluorescent dyes, construction and expression of recombinant antibody in HEK cells, fragmentation of antibody to produce Fab or F(ab)’2 or attachment of purified antibody to Sepharose for antigen purification.

-STEP 4: ANTIBODY CHARACTERIZATION AND ASSAY DEVELOPMENT
+ANTIBODY CHARACTERIZATION AND ASSAY DEVELOPMENT

-Once the antibodies are purified they can be further characterized and modified to assure a proper match to your specific diagnostic or therapeutic end-use.
-We offer a number services to meet customer needs including development of sandwich ELISA, determination of antibody-antigen association rate, effect of solution conditions (pH, ionic strength, divalent metal ions, etc.) on antigen binding, competitive inhibition by similar analytes for antibody binding, and pharmacokinetic experiments in mice.
+Once the antibodies are purified, they can be further characterized and modified to assure a proper match to your specific diagnostic or therapeutic end-use.
+We offer a number of services to meet customer needs including development of sandwich ELISA, determination of antibody-antigen association rate, effect of solution conditions (pH, ionic strength, divalent metal ions, etc.) on antigen binding, competitive inhibition by similar analytes for antibody binding, and pharmacokinetic experiments in mice.